henry2004y/vlasiator_manual/index.md

 $$
 where $u$ corresponds to the velocity: $v_x$, $v_y$ and $v_z$ in ordinary space and $a_x$, $a_y$ and $a_z$ in velocity space. $\Delta s$ corresponds to the size of the simulation cell: $\Delta x$, $\Delta y$ and $\Delta z$ in ordinary space and $\Delta v_x$, $\Delta v_y$ and $\Delta v_z$ in velocity space.

 In simulations with strong local fields leading to high acceleration, e.g., Earth's dipole magnetic field, the timestep is limited by the acceleration $S_A$ operator.
 To enable larger timesteps we split the propagation in velocity space into shorter substeps, where the length of each substep is set according to the CFL condition so that the Courant number of the substep is in the middle of the allowed range.
 The magnetic field is constant during the substepping, but the effective electric field does change as we recompute the bulk velocity $\mathbf{V}_i$ in Eq.
 (12) after each substep.
 By substepping the acceleration operator we can keep the global timestep reasonable, which minimizes the total number of timesteps in a simulation.
 The length of the substep is computed on a cell-by-cell basis, thus substepping only happens close to Earth in magnetospheric simulations.
 When we substep, the propagation of the distribution function is not $2^nd$ order accurate in time.

 ### Semi-Lagrangian method

-Semi-Lagrangian method is chosen in Vlasiator.
+Why not continuing using the FV Vlasov solver?

+* FVM has a CFL timestep limitation, where in the Vlasov equation is mostly constrained by the rotation in the acceleration term $\mathbf{v}\times\mathbf{B}$.
+* For whatever reason numerical heating is significant, even in free-stream test.
+For example, a fixed-state solar wind propagating $10\,\text{R}_E$ from the upstream boundary to the bow shock would be heated drastically.
+(Note: this is still a problem even for SLM!)

+Therefore after version 4 Vlasiator switched to a _Semi-Lagrangian method_.
 It has "semi" as prefix due to the fact that it is a mixture of Eulerian grid and Lagrangian method[^1].
 The idea is that unknowns are still defined in a Eulerian grid, and to calculate the quantities at the next step n+1, we trace the control volume one step before at n and find the corresponding volume integrated value through an interpolation approach.
 Due to the conservation law, this is exactly the value we seek at the next timestep.
 As of Vlasiator 5.0, the semi-Lagrangian method being used is SLICE3D.

 In the implementation, the 6 phase space dimensions (3 regular space, 3 velocity space dimensions, i.e. "3D3V") are treated independently.
 This is known as the Strang-splitting approach.
 There are three terms in Vlasov equation: the time-derivative, the spatial derivative (which is called *translation*), and the velocity derivative (which is called *acceleration*).
 Translation and acceleration are performed consecutively.
 For each dimension, transport in the $(x_i,v_{xi})$ subspace forms a linear shear of the distribution, as illustrated in Figure 1.